JCY-Home/jigsolver/README.md

 # jigsolver
-A drag-and-drop jigsaw puzzle solver app in Vue.js
+A drag-and-drop puzzle solver app in Vue.js

 #### setup:
 1. clone the repo